ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Replication Manager User's Manual.md

 Replication Manager takes care of a single base model, which simulates databases and replication-related objects, while providing a various ways of visualizing and manipulating the model through three editable panes.
 The model consists of six types of objects as follows:

 1. Replication Object: It is an object created with the CREATE REPLICATION statement and the common object among panes at Replication Manager.
-Please refer to [Understanding the User Interface](#understanding-the-user-interface)
+Please refer to [Understanding the User Interface](#understanding-the-user-interface).
 2. Replication Target Table Object: This is a table that is designated, using the CREATE REPLICATION or ALTER REPLICATION statement, to be replicated between corresponding replication nodes.
 3. DB Connections Object: It is the root object of "DB Connection" object to manage DB Connection.
 Also, it is the entry point for "DB Connections" pane.
 4. DB Connection Object: It is a representation of a connection to Altibase DBMS.
 Please refer to [Understanding the User Interface](#understanding-the-user-interface) for details.
 5. Replication Pairs Object: It is the root object of "Replication Pair" and the entry point for "Replication Pairs" pane.
 6. Replication Pair Object: It is a pair of corresponding replication objects having the same name, one residing on each of two different nodes.
-Please refer to [Understanding the User Interface](#understanding-the-user-interface)
+Please refer to [Understanding the User Interface](#understanding-the-user-interface).

 Some objects in the model are show up few panes for the ease use of Replication Manager.